-- translate Runs open source AI translation models locally on your own server hardware (Customer support available upon request) - integration_deepl Integrates with the deepl API to provide translation functionality from Deepl.com servers (Only community supported) - integration_libretranslate Integrates with the open source LibreTranslate API to provide translation functionality hosted commercially or on your own hardware (Only community supported)
+- translate2 (ExApp) Runs open source AI translation models locally on your own server hardware (Customer support available upon request) - integration_deepl Integrates with the deepl API to provide translation functionality from Deepl.com servers (Only community supported)

 Speech-To-Text

 As you can see in the table above we have multiple apps offering Speech-To-Text capabilities.
 In downstream apps like the Talk app, users can use the transcription functionality regardless of which app implements it behind the scenes.